ErpNetDocs/tech/advanced/document-amounts/amounts-calculation/percent-calculation.md

 [base amount] = [document rows amounts] + [Corporate Discount] + [Easter Bonus]  = **190 EUR + -5.70 EUR+ -10 EUR = 174.3 EUR**; so **[VAT] = ROUND(174.3 EUR * 0.2, 2) = 34.86 EUR**

-#### Example 2:
+***Example 2:***

-We have only one additional amount - Commission.
+We have only one additional amount - commission.
 Its definition has the following properties:

 - Default percent is 5%;
 - Distribute by is 'Product Definition'.
 The weight of the specific product is 100%;